NKI-CCB/won-parafac/README.md

 ### Weighted orthogonal non-negative (WON) parallel factor analsyis (PARAFAC)

 WON-PARAFAC is a variant of parallel factor analysis (PARAFAC), a tensor factorization method.
-WON-PARAFAC impose the following three constraints on the model:
+WON-PARAFAC impose the following three constraints on the standard PARAFAC:
 1. Weighting scheme
+- For balanced integration of the multiple data types
 2. Orthogonality constraint
+- To reduce overlapping between a factor (originally used on gene mode).
+This also introduces extra sparcity on the mode.
 3. Non-negativity
+- To induce sparse and parts-based representation.

 ### Implementation / Dependency